ashwathboomi/RestaurantReviewer/README.md

 The review page allows users to submit reviews that are stored in the backend database.
 The message must be under 500 characters, and the rating must be within 0-100.

-To run the webpage locally, clone the master branch and run the following commands:
+To run the webpage locally, clone the master branch and run the following commands in the terminal/commmand prompt :

 ```
 cd backend/project